 The intrinsic difference of Cortical.io’s algorithm makes it possible to solve many open NLU challenges like meaning-based filtering of terabytes of unstructured text data, real-time topic detection in social media or semantic search over millions of documents across languages.

 The company was founded in 2011 and holds a broad general license for Numenta’s HTM technology.
 Cortical.io has offices in Vienna, Austria, and the San Francisco Bay Area.

-Francisco’s interest in Information Technology developed during his medical studies, when he was involved in medical data processing.
-Over two decades, he explored search engine technologies and documentation systems in different contexts with growing frustration about the limitations of statistical methods.
-As a first attempt to overcome these limitations, Francisco founded Matrixware Information Services, a company that developed the first standardized patent database, and the Information Retrieval Facility, a non-profit research institute with the objective of bridging the gap between academia and industry.
-Following the developments in the field of neuroscience, Francisco realized that the brain was the only high-performing system when it came to natural language understanding.
+Francisco’s interest in information technology developed during his medical studies, when he was involved in medical data processing.
+Over two decades he explored search engine technologies and documentation systems in different contexts but became increasingly frustrated with the limitations of statistical methods.
+In 2005 he founded Matrixware Information Services, which developed the first globally standardized patent database.
+In 2007 he set up the Information Retrieval Facility, a non-profit research institute that bridged the gap between academia and industry in the field of information retrieval.
+Francisco recognized that the brain was the only high-performing system when it came to natural language understanding.
 While closely following developments in neuroscience, he formulated his theory of Semantic Folding, which models how the brain processes language data.
 In 2011, he co-founded Cortical.io to apply the principles of cerebral processing to machine learning and text processing and solve real-world use cases related to big data.

 Daniel has many years of experience as managing director in different IT-services and media companies.
 He was last CFO of Matrixware Information Services and treasurer of the Information Retrieval Facility.
 In his early years, he founded and managed two trading companies, put in place a European distribution network and introduced marketing and logistics structures for the products of an American company.